 - There should be no prejudice or discrimination:

-- Drug misusers have the same entitlement as other patients to the services provided by the National Health Service.
+- Drug misusers have the same entitlement as other patients to the services provided by the NHS.

 - Doctors must provide care for both general health needs and drug-related problems, whether or not the patient is ready to withdraw from drugs.